The Role of Sexuality in Our Health

 Now, we know that expression of any appetite may vary from its mildest intensity to its abnormal extreme.
 Having a glass of wine after dinner doesn't make us alcoholics.
 And enjoying fine foods doesn't mean gluttony when done in moderation.

 Likewise, keeping a refined and spirited erotic flame alive doesn't mean going crazy with pornos, sexual harassing, perversion, or becoming a full-blown sexual maniac.
 Thus, for those of you folks who may be prone to seeing everything in white-and-black extremes, this topic in its entirety is not suggesting anything irrational or morally unacceptable.
 Try to remember---without sexual energy at work, you wouldn't be.
+Ask your parents if you don't believe.

 Politics Instead of Sex